 MONITORING/RESEARCH TO INCREASE UNDERSTANDING OF THE POTENTIAL EFFECTS OF SURTASS LFA SONAR TRANSMISSIONS ON BEAKED WHALES AND/OR HARBOR PORPOISES

-A monitoring and research provision was included in the 2012 MMPA Final Rule and subsequent annual LOAs for SURTASS LFA sonar that required the Navy to consider research or monitoring strategies that would increase the understanding of the potential effects of SURTASS LFA sonar transmissions on beaked whales and/or harbor porpoises.
-The Navy’s first step in this effort was to convene a group of recognized scientific subject matter experts in the fields of marine bio-acoustics, marine mammal biology and hearing, and marine behavioral sciences to evaluate and recommend possible research or monitoring efforts.
+A monitoring and research provision was included in the 2012 MMPA Final Rule and subsequent annual LOAs during that 5-year rule period for SURTASS LFA sonar that required the Navy to consider research or monitoring strategies that would increase the understanding of the potential effects of SURTASS LFA sonar transmissions on beaked whales and/or harbor porpoises.
+The Navy’s first step was to convene a group of recognized scientific subject matter experts in the fields of marine bio-acoustics, marine mammal biology and hearing, and marine animal behavioral sciences to evaluate and recommend possible research or monitoring efforts.
 The goal of this Scientific Advisory Group (SAG) was to specifically evaluate and recommend a practical strategy for the Navy on the possible monitoring and research efforts it could undertake to provide information on how exposure to SURTASS LFA sonar might affect the behavior of beaked whales and/or harbor porpoises.

 - Dr. Christopher W. Clark